EvaSeidlmayer/orcid-for-wikidata/README.md

 For 134 843 articles from ORCID_2019_activites_1.tar.gz we identified registered authors.

-In the previous step we had been able to deteced 457 417 papers listed in Wikidata. **Both numbers together, it's 322 574 articles-items currently not connected to their authors only for ORCID_2019_activites_1.tar.gz.
-They can be improved with data enrichment based on ORCID.**
+In the previous step we had been able to deteced 457 417 papers listed in Wikidata.
+Both numbers together, **it's 322 574 articles-items currently not connected to their authors** only for ORCID_2019_activites_1.tar.gz.
+They could get improved with data enrichment based on ORCID.
+However, this would mean to create new items for authors which is not planned in this project (compare introduction and Bonus section).

 ****************